What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 Kauai is the wettest Hawaiian island by far, hence it is the Garden Isle.
 Therefore I expect this list to be a big help for Kauai vacationers.
 You can park yourself in a cafe or restaurant or head out on one of the tours and activities below.
 Some will make you wetter but heck, you’re on vacation.

-- Movie and TV Guided Tour: let a local guide show you the famous locations where some of the 70 movies that have been made in Kauai have been filmed.
-Also, the tour includes exploring Hanalei Town for shopping and food so you may get a little wet.
+- Movie and TV Guided Tour: Let a local guide show you the famous locations where some of the 70 movies made in Kauai were filmed.
+The tour also includes exploring Hanalei Town for shopping and food, so you may get a little wet.

-- Best Food Tours on Kauai: choose what part of Kauai you want to explore and a local guide will have you sample artisan foods, meet chefs and farmers, and indulge in some of the best cuisine the island has to offer.
+- Best Food Tours on Kauai: choose what part of Kauai you want to explore and a local guide will have you sample artisan foods, meet chefs and farmers, and indulge in some of the island’s best cuisine.

 - Mountain Tubing Adventure will take you through irrigation canals and deep into a private rainforest.
-We had a blast on this tour and it goes rain or shine as you’re in the water anyways.
+We had a blast on this tour, and it goes rain or shine as you’re in the water anyway.

 - Kauai Coffee is the largest coffee farm in America.
 Go to their gift shop, sip their coffee at the cafe, and take a tour if you want to brave the rain.